cjjossart/InfectiousDiseaseMortality/README.md

 # InfectiousDiseaseMortality
+Uninsured and Infected
-Infectious Disease Mortality and Other available Factors The goal of this project is to assess the relationship of infectious disease mortality and other available factors I am currently looking at the the percentage of those who are uninsured in an individual county and compare it to the mortality rate caused by infectious diseases.
+This exploratory data analysis seeks to assess the relationship of the percentage of uninsured and infectious disease mortality rate.

-Current Data sources:
+Data sources:
 IHME: Infectious disease mortality by county from 1980 to 2014
   URL: http://ghdx.healthdata.org/sites/default/files/record-attached-files/IHME_USA_COUNTY_INFECT_DIS_MORT_1980_2014_NATIONAL_XLSX.zip